jeremylt/personal_website/source/research.rst

 The maximum FLOP rate given by the Top 500 :cite:`meuertop500` list is measured by High-Performance Linpack (HPL) :cite:`petitethpl`.
 High-Performance Geometric Multigrid (HPGMG) :cite:`adams2014hpgmg` and High-Performance Conjugate Gradient (HPCG) :cite:`dongarra2016high` measure performance with a benchmark problem that is more representative of scientific simulations.
-The disparity between the FLOPs achieved in HPGMG and HPCG using assembled sparse matrices and the maximum FLOPs measured by HPL highlights the need for matrix-free implementations.
+The disparity between the FLOPs achieved in HPCG with sparse matrices and the maximum FLOPs measured by HPL tends to be on the order of :math:`10^2-10^3`, which highlights the need for matrix-free implementations.

-High-order finite elements also offer high accuracy and exponential convergence for sufficiently smooth problems.
+High-order finite elements also offer the high accuracy needed for modern simulations as well as exponential convergence for sufficiently smooth problems.
-While exponential convergence is not required to meet engineering tolerances and the smoothness of the solution for practical problems may prevent exponential convergence, high-order finite elements still offer convergence that is no worse a comparable low-order mesh with a larger number of elements.
+While the smoothness of the solution for practical problems may prevent exponential convergence, high-order finite elements still offer convergence that is no worse than a comparable low-order mesh with a larger number of elements.
 For discussion of the convergence of high-order methods, see :cite:`babuvska1994p,babuska1982rates,guo1986hp`, among others.

-Although the benefits of high-order matrix-free implementations are well understood on modern HPC hardware, a significant amount of software development and research can be required to for a specific model and preconditioners needed in a simulation.
+Although the benefits of high-order matrix-free implementations on modern HPC hardware are well understood, a significant amount of software development and research can be required for the specific model and preconditioners needed in a simulation.
+For example, matrix-free implementations can expose numerical stability issues in alternate formulations of the same underlying physics :cite:`stablenumerics2024` and the preconditioners in iterative solvers may require parameter tuning or novel implications.

 Open Source Scientific Software